 The house sheltered the wounded after the Battle of Groton Heights.
 It remains a testament to the family that heroically took a stand here.

 A Victorianized colonial home furnished with what the original inhabitants used daily.
 Enjoy guided tours and events.

 The SUBVETS WWII National Memorial East on the riverbank is dedicated to the 3,617 submariners who lost their lives during WWII.
 It displays the sail of USS Flasher heading out to sea.

 Visitors to the Submarine Force Museum & Library are invited to step aboard the USS NAUTILUS, the world’s first nuclear submarine know for its explorations under the polar ice.

-Bill Memorial Library, founded by Frederic Bill in 1888, is a public library located in Historic Groton Bank.
+Founded by Frederic Bill in 1888, Bill Memorial Library is a public library located in Historic Groton Bank.